A while ago, I developed some daily habits that improved my life in a hugely positive way.

 The health benefits gained from communing with nature are huge, and in this article are understated!
 Getting outdoors should become one of your daily habits, even if it’s the only daily habit that you adopt.

-Studies show that people who exercise regularly, get outdoors and are physical, fit have a bigger hippocampus.
+Studies show that people who exercise regularly, get outdoors, and are physically fit have a bigger hippocampus.
 This is important because the bigger your hippocampus, the lower your risk is of developing mental diseases such as Alzheimer’s disease.

 Habit 7 - Cultivate Relationships